 The South Carolina Semester Program is a competitive internship program that affords students the opportunity to learn about South Carolina government operations through a 3 credit seminar class in the fall and an internship with a state agency in the spring.
-Students will earn academic credit and be paid for their internship.
+Students will earn academic credit for their internship.

 The program supports students interning in state government and a broad range of state agencies.
 Through this practical experience, students have the chance to witness firsthand the operation of state government and various facets of public service.
 This program is applicable to all majors.

 The South Carolina Semester Program is open to all University of South Carolina -Columbia students with 1) a cumulative GPA of 3.5 or better and 2) sophomore, junior or senior classification based on the total number of hours earned at the University of South Carolina, credit transferred from other colleges, or AP/IB credit earned.
 Students must possess maturity and a strong work ethic to interact with state government officials and agency administrators as a representative of the South Carolina Semester Program.

 Courses and Credits

 The South Carolina Semester Program is a two semester commitment: